-CONTENTS Page Section A: Duties and powers of External Examiners 1.
+CONTENTS Pag e Section A: Duties and powers of External Examiners 1.
 Duties of External Examiners 1.1 Core duties 1.2 Discipline and appointment-specific duties 1.3 Level 4 assessments 1.4 Meetings with students 1.5 Lead External Examiner Duties 2.
-Attendance at Progression and Award Board (PABs) (general) 2 Powers of External Examiners Limits of External Examiners' powers Summary of procedures for meetings between External Examiners and student ts Section B: Procedures for the nomination and appointment of External Examiners 6.
+Attendance at Progression and Award Board (PABs) (general) 3.
+Powers of External Examiners 4.
+Limits of External Examiners' powers 5.
+Summary of procedures for meetings between External Examiners and students (OBJ) 2 Section B: Procedures for the nomination and appointment of External Examiners 6.
 Nomination of External Examiners 7.
 Procedures for the nomination of External Examiners 7.1 Completion of a nomination form and consultation within the School /Partner Institution 7.2 Scrutiny and processing of the nomination 7.3 Extending the remit of an existing External Examiner and approval for the extension of these duties 8.
 Duration of the appointment 9.
 Phasing of appointments 10.
 Timing of the appointment process 11.
 Early termination of appointments 12.
 Maintenance of a co-ordinated list of External Examiners 7 Section C: Criteria for the appointment of External Examiners 13.
 Policy on the criteria for the appointment of External Examiners 14.
 Criteria for the appointment of External Examiners 15.
-Exceptions to the policy 14 16.
-Materials to be sent to the External Examiner 16.1 Materials sent to External Examiners by the AQP Office 16.2 Materials sent to the External Examiner by the School/Department/ Partner Institution 16.3 Materials sent to External Examiners at the point of moderation 16.4 Related Policy information 17.1 Induction of External Examiners with little or no previous experience of the role 17.2 Induction of External Examiners from outside higher education 17 17.3 Significance of an External Examiner's signature on the statement of Compliance at the PABSection E: Content and format of External Examiners reports 20

-- 18. Annual reports
+Exceptions to the policy 14 Section D: The induction of External Examiners 16.
+Materials to be sent to the External Examiner 16.1 Materials sent to External Examiners by the AQP Office 16.2 Materials sent to the External Examiner by the School/Department/ Partner Institution 16.3 Materials sent to External Examiners at the point of moderation 16.4 Related Policy information 17.
+Induction 17.1 Induction of External Examiners with little or no previous experience of the role 17.2 Induction of External Examiners from outside higher education 17.3 Significance of an External Examiner's signature on the statement of Compliance at the PAB 17 Section E: Content and format of External Examiners reports 20 18.
+Annual reports

-19. Additional reports

-20. Procedure for late External Examiner Reports
+19. Additional reports 20.
+Procedure for late External Examiner Reports

 Section F: Procedures for the acknowledgement and circulation of External Examiners' reports 23 21.
 Acknowledgement and circulation of External Examiners' reports Section G: Procedures for responding to External Examiners' reports 25 22.
 Procedures for taught courses provided at the University 23.
 Procedures for taught courses provided at partner institutions Section H: Additional Information 27 24.
 Fees and expenses 25.
 Providing your Right to Work in the UK 26.
 Pension 27.
 Misconduct 28.
-Misuse of data Section I: Electronic information and contact addresses 29.
-Web, email, telephone and mailing addresses 29 Appendices: Appendix 1 External Examiner action plan form

-Appendix 1 External Examiner action plan form 31 Appendix 2 Documentation available to External Examiners 32 Appendix 3 Framework for higher education qualifications in England, 33 Wales and Northern Ireland and Qualifications Descriptors Appendix 4 Statement of Compliance 39
+Misuse of data 29.
+Section I: Electronic information and contact addresses 29 29.
+Web, email, telephone and mailing addresses Appendices: Appendix 1 Appendix 2 Appendix 3 External Examiner action plan form Documentation available to External Examiners Framework for higher education qualifications in England, Wales and Northern Ireland and Qualifications Descriptors 31 32 33 Appendix 4 Statement of Compliance 39